lpin0002/GammaBayes/README.md

 ## Introduction

 This coding repository contains a Bayesian Inference pipeline for calculating dark matter related observables from (simulated) observations from the galactic centre.
-Example files that run the simulation and analysis are contained in `single_script_code.py` and `combine_results.py`, this will provide inference on the $log_{10}$ mass of a scalar singlet dark matter particle and the fraction of signal events to total events, $\xi$ that have been simulated.
-To convert these results into those on the thermally averaged velocity weighted self-annihilation cross section, $\langle \sigma v \rangle$, a function is contained in the `gammabayes/plotting.py` script.

-Detailed documentation for the code is currently being written with the notebook files within the `gammabayes/documentation` folder for all the components that make up the analysis.
-These notebooks also detail how the code can be modified for your own analysis for the relevant components.
+Example files that run the simulation and analysis can be found within the `docs` folder.
+All documentation for the code is within the notebook files contained within that folder including all the components that make up the analysis in the oncoming publication.

 A python package version of the code exists on `PyPi` that can be installed with the command,